Kinematic-Chemical analysis and Time tagging for the Diagonal Ridge Structure of the Galactic Outer Disk with LAMOST Red Giant Branch Stars: Results and Discussion

-However, as shown in Fig. \ref{NSvdifference}, the left two panels show the radial velocity and vertical velocity difference distributions of the north minus south sides, there are still three ridges in the same location as Fig. \ref{f-Vr-Vz}, but clearly the amplitude of the south and north ridges which is indicated by coloured velocity difference might be different.
-The right two columns show the velocity differences at different age populations for velocity (e.g, population in [3-6] Gyr minus population in [0-3] Gyr), it is showing that there is remaining one nonstable ridge.
-All these are consistent with the implications that the disk kinematics is asymmetrical, ridge is almost symmetrical in the phase space location but the amplitude might be different, moreover, there are two kinds of ridges which have stable or nonstable evolution with time.
-Notice that some dashed lines have slight difference referenced to Fig. \ref{f-Vr-Vz} (L$_z$ = (1570, 1750, 2160, 2320, 2650)), during this paper, all the dashed lines value (constant angular momentum) difference is at most 15\% only for the mass pattern (Fig. \ref{R-vphi-mass}), for others, almost all of them are the same or very similar, so it will not change our conclusion, we only qualitatively describe the ridge features later in order to avoid the misleading.
+Interestingly, as shown in Fig. \ref{NSvdifference}, the left two panels show the radial velocity and vertical velocity difference distributions of the north minus south sides.
+In the $V_R$ diagram of Fig. \ref{NSvdifference}, three diagonal ridges have the same position as those in Fig. \ref{f-Vr-Vz}, and one diagonal ridge has the same position in the $V_Z$ diagram.
+Notice the amplitudes of the northern and southern diagonal ridges, expressed as colour velocity differences, should differ.
+The right two columns show the velocity differences at different age populations for velocity (e.g., population in [3$-$6] \,Gyr minus population in [0$-$3] Gyr), it shows that there are one and three unstable time-evolving diagonal ridges in $V_R$ and $V_Z$ respectively.
+In consideration of the radial motions and moving groups in the north side as mentioned in \citet{Wang2020a}, the radial velocity difference in the left column might imply more coupling kinematic properties.
+Anyway, we have detected the ridge asymmetries in particular the vertical motions.

+All these are consistent with the implications that the disk kinematics is asymmetrical, ridge is also asymmetrical in the phase space location especially the amplitude.
+Moreover, there are two kinds of ridges which have stable or nonstable evolution with time.
+Notice that some dashed lines have slight difference referenced to Fig. \ref{f-Vr-Vz} ($L_Z$ = (1570, 1750, 2160, 2320, 2600) kpc km s$^{-1}$) during this paper, all the dashed lines value (constant angular momentum) difference is within 9\% so it will not change our any conclusions shown in the later parts.

+In order to better present the six diagonal ridges in Fig. \ref{f-Vr-Vz} and subsequent figures, the diagonal ridges for $L_Z$=1570, 1750, 2160, 2320 and 2600 kpc km s$^{-1}$ in $V_R$ diagram are denoted as R1, R2, R3, R4 and R5 respectively, and the diagonal ridges with $L_Z$=2920 kpc km s$^{-1}$ in $V_Z$ diagram are denoted as R6.
+The R1, R2, R4, R5 and R6 ridges are relatively stable and R3 is evolving with time, which is manifesting there are two kinds of ridges with different kinds of origins as mentioned.